aslom/func-wasm/README.md

 # func-wasm

-# If you are going to use your won build packs
+# If you are going to use your own build packs

 Change everything from docker.io/aslom to your Docker prefix